Posts

 Image

-When you practice self-love, you realize that your happiness is the top priority.
+When you practice self-love, you realize your happiness is your top priority.
 You put yourself first then things will be different.
 “Detachment doesn’t mean not caring.
 It’s taking care of yourself first and letting others take responsibility for their actions without trying to save or punish them.” – Pinterest.
-This is the second lesson I’d like to talk about: Don’t force situations.
-Shit happens, including in relationship.
+This is the second lesson I’d like to talk about: Don’t force the situation.
+Shit happens, including in relationships.
 A moment when your inner circle doesn't invite you to movie time.
-A moment when your best friend is getting far because s/he spends most of the weekends with his/her bae.
+A moment when your best friend is getting far because s/he spends most of the weekends with his/her lover.
 A moment when you need to talk to your ex but s/he avoids you and remains silent.
 A moment when you are slightly forgotten or left.
 I know it hurts, dear.
 The truth can be ugly sometimes.
 But, that’s the truth.
-Nothing more valuable than a plate of the truths on your table.
+Nothing more valuable than a plate of truth on your table.
 Now it is your turn to define a response.
-This kind of occasions made me upset in the past.
-I blamed them at
+This kind of situation made me upset in the past.
+I blamed them at fir

 Love Yourself First (Detachment Part 1)